mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 ![Solution structure](/assets/2016-11-13_15-42-11.png)

+The code is available [on github](https://github.com/micdemarco/Mic.Fraz)

+In the solution I have created the the scaffolding for an onion architecture for demonstration, without implementing any repository or business logic.

-The api simply returns a new User from the repository.
+The api Get method returns a new User from a dummy repository through the UserManager.

 ```csharp
     [Route("api/[controller]")]